glasnt/blog/_posts/2019-07-11-query-strings-are-underdefined.md

 Since working on this project and giving this talk, and reviewing this write-up now, I can see the seeds of some of my other work in this.
 My talk about [interesting parts of JavaScript](https://youtu.be/hAnCiTpxXPg?t=3318), the talk about [how writing business logic once and deploying it server and client side would be really neat](https://youtu.be/1YmbZQjty3Y?t=442), heck, even the keynote about how I [gracefully handled the abandonment of that project](https://www.youtube.com/watch?v=prFaJugC95Y)..

-All of the work I present about is about things that I have learnt and that I want to help teach people about.
+All of the work I present about is based on my lived experiences: things that I have learnt, and that I want to help teach people about.
 And a bunch of the drive I have to continue to do this is based on wanting to help people learn from the pain I've suffered.
 A lot of it is frustration based, but some of it is legit sorrow based on things that I tried to make but never did.

 But little tales about the wonders of RFC3986 are useful artefacts to come out of that grief.